handwritingWI/HandwritingLearning/README.md

 ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+├── Dataset            <- Links to download the datasets │
+├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── models             <- Trained model files
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks          <- Jupyter notebook runs
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         graphology and configuration for tools like black